BiosignalsLibphys/iEEG_Synthetizer/README.md

 researchers and clinicians with robust, authentic datasets that can be used to drive innovations in epilepsy treatment and care, without compromising on the ethical aspects of data usage.

-This is an ongoing project.
-We have not added the tools for the model, which is why it's labeled 'Model_TrainTest_Example.py'.
-Therefore, the following lines of code are not operational:

-from extract_eeg_data_tools.tools import *
-from extract_eeg_data_tools.TimeGan_functions import *"
+This is an ongoing project, and in this repo we share some early demos of what we are currently developing.